Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: AVCs with Variable

-From the case $2\pi-\vec{\beta}_0\vec{u}<0$, we get a finite collection of $f$, and for each $f$, a finite collection of all optional vertices.
-Our experience suggests that there is always no overlapping between this case and the case $2\pi-\vec{\beta}_0\vec{u}>0$, and the corresponding angle counting equations always lead to contradiction.
+From the case $2\pi-\vec{\beta}_0\vec{w}<0$, for each of the finitely many possible $f$, we get a finite collection of all optional vertices like Table \ref{ab2cd||1a2b|3c|1a3d_vertex2}.
+Then our experience shows that the corresponding angle counting equations always lead to contradiction.

-So our experience suggests that only the case $2\pi-\vec{\beta}_0\vec{u}>0$ leads to full AVC.
-The order vectors of the vertices in this case form the columns of a matrix
+Therefore only the case $2\pi-\vec{\beta}_0\vec{w}>0$ leads to full AVCs.
+The order vectors of the optional vertices form the columns of a matrix